Wall showing signs of Rising Damp

 Rising Damp Specialists

-If you’ve noticed dampness rising up your walls, your property may require rising damp treatment.
-At Peter Cox, our expert team understands the distress and damage that rising damp can cause to your home.
+At Peter Cox, our expert team understands the distress and damage that damp can cause to your home.
 With over 70 years’ experience, we’re the go‑to specialists for reliable diagnosis and lasting repair.
 Find out how our proven methods can protect your property and restore your peace of mind.

-If left unaddressed, rising damp can decay timber, accelerate heat loss and compromise structural integrity, making rising damp prevention essential.
 At Peter Cox, our specialists draw on over 70 years of expertise to deliver comprehensive rising damp solutions tailored to your property’s needs.
-We begin with a detailed survey to identify the source and severity, then recommend the most effective treatment, typically through chemical injections.
+We begin with a detailed survey to identify the source and extent of the problem, then recommend the most effective treatment, typically through chemical injections.
+Trust our team to diagnose accurately and implement proven rising damp solutions for a dry, healthy home.

 When treating rising damp, our process ensures a thorough and lasting solution: